 The relevant Head of Faculty, Head of House or Student Welfare Officer must complete a Detention Card.
-The student copy of the Detention Card is provided to the student and the other copy sent to Senior School Administration.
+The student copy of the Detention Card is provided to the student and the other copy sent to Secondary School Administration.
 All students attending an afternoon detention will complete a reflection form.
 This will then be uploaded onto their online file.

 Afternoon detentions take precedence over other school activities.
-Parents need to contact the school in the event a student cannot attend (e.g. medical appointment).
+Parents will need to contact the school in the event a student cannot attend (e.g., medical appointment).

-5.7.3 Saturday Detention / Work Detail (Senior School)
+5.7.3 Saturday Detention / Work Detail

 An escalation in consequences or Orange/Red Level behaviours could result in a student being issued a Saturday detention or work detail.
 A student completing a Saturday detention will be given work to do in setting up and/or packing up sport or other College event.
 They may be required to work with Facilities on the College grounds.
 A holiday work detail may also be issued.
-A Saturday detention or work detail will be completed under the supervision of Canterbury College staff.

-5.7.4 Escalation of Consequences (Senior School)
+5.7.4 Escalation of Consequences